-Objective: Reduce the number of fences within Maasai Mara conservancies by 20% in 2017.
+Objective: Reduce the number of fences within Maasai Mara conservancies by 20% in 2017

-MMWCA is an organization that represents the interests of landowners within the Mara conservancies.
+MMWCA is an organisation that represents the interests of landowners within the Mara conservancies.
 They use their collective power to advance the interests of landowners and ensure representative, sustainable and equitable conservation within the Mara.
 They faced a challenge as their members put up fences that disrupted wildlife migratory paths and led to wildlife deaths.
-Audience research revealed that MMWCA members were fencing their land as a statement about ownership ie - this land is leased for tourism, but it belongs to me.
+Audience research revealed that MMWCA members were fencing their land as a statement about ownership i.e. "this land is leased for tourism, but it belongs to me."
 Based on this insight the MMWCA team developed three messaging concepts to test among their members before rolling them out.

-"Don't fence yourself in"- this approach was to emphasize the inconvenience that resulted from fencing.
+"Don't fence yourself in" - this approach to emphasized the inconvenience that resulted from fencing.
 Members were having to walk further to access water points and main roads as a result of fencing.
-"Our land for a shared future"- this approach was to emphasize issues of sustainability and the financial benefits of keeping the wildlife alive.

-3. "Fencing kills"- this approach was to emphasize the cost of fences to wildlife and biodiversity.
+- 2. "Our land for a shared future" this approach emphasized issues of sustainability and the financial benefits of keeping the wildlife alive. - "Fencing kills" this approach emphasized the cost of fences to wildlife and biodiversity.